Seamless Failover

 Requirements

-If you've recently upgraded, you will need to add the following command to the PowerScale sudoers file:
+If you are using version 2.12 or 2.13, you will need to add the following command to the PowerScale sudoers file:

 eyeglass ALL=(ALL) NOPASSWD: /usr/bin/isi_for_array netstat*